-At this point, I think it’s safe to say that skinny jeans are a classic style.
+While they may not be the most fashion-forward denim style, I think it’s safe to say that skinny jeans are a classic.
 Just like bootcut jeans are not super trendy right now, they’re still in stores and perfectly acceptable to wear if you like them, as long as you style them in a modern way.

 Skinny jeans may be taking a backseat to straighter styles in popularity, but they can still look current.
 The key is in the styling.

 Let’s talk about how to wear skinny jeans in a way that looks modern and current for 2020.

 This applies to both rise and inseam, but let’s start with rise.

 The rise on a pair of jeans is the distance from the cross section of the crotch seam (between your legs) to the top of the front waistband.

 When skinny jeans really hit the mainstream in the early 2010s, they were generally mid-rise (around 9″).
 But then the rises started getting lower until they were as low as 7″, and that became the norm for a while.

 Nowadays, we are seeing rises going higher again.
 In fact, sky-high rises are trending for all styles of jeans — skinny, straight, or flare.
 The common denominator is a higher rise.

 That doesn’t mean you need to go to the other extreme to stay current; you just want to be aware that the super low-rise jeans are beginning to look dated.